What Is a Car Insurance Broker?

 You

-A broker provides guidance, while buying directly lets you control the comparison process.
+An independent agent does the same comparison work as a broker and doesn't charge you a fee.
 Drivers who already understand car insurance basics might compare quotes independently.

 How Do Car Insurance Brokers Get Paid?